Renormalization-group equations of the LEFT at two loops: dimension-six operators

+which agrees with Ref.~\cite{deVries:2019nsu} for the QCD part.
+However, this is not the complete RGE of the three-gluon operator: in the \msbar{} scheme, we find a two-loop mixing of the coefficients of evanescent two-quark operators into $L_{\widetilde G}'$, i.e.,

-This agreement holds provided that we can drop a contribution similar to Eq.~\eqref{eq:CP3GOevanRGE} in the primed basis.
-This assumption is indeed true for the contribution of $K_j = K_{\widetilde G}$ to the sum, since Eq.~\eqref{eq:K11prime} does not depend on $L_{\widetilde G}$.
-However, we do find non-vanishing contributions from evanescent two-quark operators, as the insertion of $\O_{\widetilde G}'$ into the quark--antiquark--gluon three-point function generates non-vanishing evanescent divergences in the HV scheme.
-If one does not perform finite renormalizations, the corresponding evanescent operator coefficients would mix at the two-loop level into the coefficient of the (physical) $CP$-odd three-gluon operator, which is not a desirable scheme: the right-hand side of Eq.~\eqref{eq:CP3GORGEmsbar} in fact contains further terms depending on evanescent coefficients $K_i$.
-If we renormalize the evanescent two-quark operators to avoid such a mixing~\cite{Dugan:1990df,Herrlich:1994kh}, we find an additional contribution to the RGE
+does not vanish for all evanescent-operator coefficients.
+Since these evanescent operators are generated at one loop from the insertion of $\O_{\widetilde G}'$ into the quark--antiquark--gluon three-point function, the running~\eqref{eq:CP3GORGEmsbar} alone does not correctly resum all next-to-leading logs in the HV scheme.
+A mixing of the evanescent into the physical sector is not a desirable scheme.
+Instead, it is common to renormalize the evanescent operators to avoid such a mixing~\cite{Dugan:1990df,Herrlich:1994kh}.
+This induces an additional contribution to the RGE